 Why did we fearlessly (and in many eyes, foolishly) proclaim that mirrorless technology would eventually come out on top?

 Simple: 1) With the improvements in image sensor Live View technology, we saw that the mirror had simply become redundant.
 While the DSLR mirror allowed the photographer to see what came through the lens (but not necessarily what the camera was capturing), the mirrorless image sensor Real-time Live View allowed photographers to not only see what was coming through the lens, but more importantly exactly what the camera was capturing.
-2) Technology improvements in EVF, LCD and AF would eventually catch up and surpass DSLR technology.
+2) Technology improvements in EVF, LCD and AF would eventually catch up with — and even surpass — DSLR technology.
 We knew it was just a matter of time before mirrorless technology would catch up with — and eventually surpass — DSLR technology.
 It has taken a good ten years, but that seems like only yesterday.